 Since 2007, Mt.
-Kinabalu is considered a major attraction, not just in Malaysia but also internationally being the country’s first UNESCO World Heritage Site and the world’s highest via ferrata trail on a steep terrain.
+Kinabalu is a major attraction, not just in Malaysia but also internationally known for being the country’s first UNESCO World Heritage Site and as the world’s highest via ferrata route.
+Something great for the thrill-seekers.

-I prepared for our Mt.
-Kinabalu climb by running thrice a week in the evenings starting two months before the climb.
-Also, I did cut off my calorie intake by consuming more green veggies and fruits and less meat.
+Also, I did cut off on my calorie intake by consuming more green veggies and fruits, and less meat.
 With that, I dropped 10 pounds.
-I felt lighter and stronger for the first time during a climb.
+I felt lighter and stronger for the first time during a hike.

 On our way up, it was very inspiring seeing a gray-haired man, approaching 70 years old judging from his looks, trudging with his trekking pole.
 I wish I can still trek mountains when I’m that old.
 He must have really taken good care of himself.